-Iran's economic vulnerabilities are compounded by the fact that its oil revenues have propped up much of the Iranian economy in the past, but have always been too limited to meet Iran's requirements for national development or provide its people with a high per capita income.
+Iran's economic vulnerabilities are compounded by the fact that its oil revenues may have propped up much of the Iranian economy in the past, but have always been too limited or mismanaged to meet Iran's overall requirements for national development and to provide its people with a high per capita income.

-Figure V.16 provides additional data that show that Iran's oil revenues are not high in per capita terms, and are only a fraction of the per capita oil earnings of Qatar, Kuwait, and the UAE.
-To put such data in context, even before the new rounds of sanction in late 2011, the CIA estimated that Iran's per capita income ranked only 101st in the world while a neighbor like Qatar ranked 1st and the UAE ranked 10th even before the new round of sanctions.337
+Figure 18 shows that Iran's oil revenues are not high in per capita terms, and are only a fraction of the per capita oil earnings of Qatar, Kuwait, and the UAE.
+To put such data in context, even before the new rounds of sanctions in late 2011, the CIA estimated that Iran's per capita income ranked only 101^{st} in the world, while a neighbor like Qatar ranked 1^{st} and the UAE ranked 10^{th} .

-This mix of economic weaknesses and vulnerabilities not only may lead to popular pressure in the regime, but presents problems for Iran in acting on the threats in made to "close the Strait" in late 2011, early 2012, and continuing through the year.
+This mix of economic weaknesses and vulnerabilities presented problems for Iran in acting on the threats it made to "close the Strait" in 2011 and 2012.
 Any actions that shut off the flow of oil through the Gulf would be more damaging to Iran than to any of the Southern Gulf exporting states.
-Iran's currency reserves are far smaller and it economy is not sufficiently diversified to withstand a major loss in oil revenue that would go along with a complete halt of oil traffic through the Strait since Iran's economy has long been marginal in meeting the needs of its people even when oil moves freely through the shipping lanes.
+Iran's currency reserves are far smaller and it economy is not sufficiently diversified to withstand a complete loss of oil revenue that would go along with a complete halt of oil traffic through the Strait since Iran's economy has long been marginal in meeting the needs of its people even when oil moves freely through the shipping lanes.

-The Iranian government cannot support its people without imports of food, fuel, gasoline, and spare parts, a large portion of which it obtains through sea transportation due to its limited overland connections to its neighbors.
+As for the future, the Iranian government cannot support its people without imports of food, fuel, gasoline, and spare parts, a large portion of which it obtains through sea transportation due to its limited overland connections to its neighbors.
 Iran cannot maintain or expand its energy exports if it is at war or outside states refuse to deal with it, and the situation is becoming steadily more difficult for Iran even without a crisis in the Gulf or Strait of Hormuz that would cause a major cut in oil traffic.